Cultural memory: Objects

 Memory can, for instance be contained in objects.
 Souvenirs and photographs inhabit an important place in the cultural memory discourse.
 Several authors stress the fact that the relationship between memory and objects has changed since the nineteenth century.
 Stewart, for example, claims that our culture has changed from a culture of production to a culture of consumption.
 Products, according to Terdiman, have lost 'the memory of their own process' now, in times of mass-production and commodification.
 At the same time, he claims, the connection between memories and objects has been institutionalized and exploited in the form of trade in souvenirs.
 These specific objects can refer to either a distant time (an antique) or a distant (exotic) place.
 Stewart explains how our souvenirs authenticate our experiences and how they are a survival sign of events that exist only through the invention of narrative.

 This notion can easily be applied to another practice that has a specific relationship with memory: photography.
 Catherine Keenan explains how the act of taking a picture can underline the importance of remembering, both individually and collectively.
 Also she states that pictures cannot only stimulate or help memory, but can rather eclipse the actual memory – when we remember in terms of the photograph – or they can serve as a reminder of our propensity to forget.
 Others have argued that photographs can be incorporated in memory and therefore supplement it.

 Edward Chaney has coined the term 'Cultural Memorials' to describe both generic types, such as obelisks or sphinxes, and specific objects, such as the Obelisk of Domitian, Abu Simbel or 'The Young Memnon', which have meanings attributed to them that evolve over time.
 Readings of ancient Egyptian artefacts by Herodotus, Pliny, the Collector Earl of Arundel, 18th-century travellers, Napoleon, Shelley, William Bankes, Harriet Martineau, Florence Nightingale or Sigmund and Lucian Freud, reveal a range of interpretations variously concerned with reconstructing the intentions of their makers.
+More recently, he has drawn attention to Shakespeare's interest in obelisks (which he calls pyramids), on Elizabethan tombs, including perhaps that of his patron, the 3rd Earl of Southampton.

 Historian Guy Beiner argued that "studies of cultural memory tend to privilege literary and artistic representations of the past.
 As such, they often fail to engage with the social dynamics of memory.
 Monuments, artworks, novels, poems, plays and countless other productions of cultural memory do not in themselves remember.
 Their function as aides-mémoire is subject to popular reception.
 We need to be reminded that remembrance, like trauma, is formulated in human consciousness and that this is shared through social interaction".